syther101/docker-sync/README.md

 ## But why is Docker slow?
 The problem is incompatability.
 Docker is built on Linux, this is great for many reasons and when running Docker on Linux, your development files can be synced between your containers and local filesystem natively.
 Things are always fast!

 But unfortunately both macOS and Windows don't provide a native Linux kernel for Docker to run on.
-So Docker will run all your containers inside a small Linux virtual machine.
+So Docker will run your containers inside a small Linux virtual machine.
 For Docker to keep your code / files in sync with the containers inside, tooling is required to sync file changes between your local filesystem (macOS/Windows) and the Docker virtual machine (Linux).

 Under certian workloads Docker can become incredible slow when syncing file changes.
 This is not a trivial issue to fix and slow sync speeds continue to plague Vagrant and Virtualbox just the same.